 The Wellness Team at Marjorie P. Lee incorporates the six dimensions of wellness into our daily lives:

-At Marjorie P. Lee, residents enjoy life much as they always have.
+At Marjorie P. Lee, residents enjoy life much as they have before retirement.
 They choose when to wake up in the morning and when to go to bed at night, when to eat their meals, when to bathe and get dressed, and what activities to participate in each day.

 ERS’s person-centered care approach is what sets its communities apart from the rest.
 Gone is the institutional atmosphere.
 In its place, ERS communities, including Marjorie P. Lee, look and feel like home to our residents.
 And while residents remain our focus, the person-centered care approach is also employed in staff’s daily interactions with each other, too.